2nd SS Panzer Division Das Reich: March of Das Reich

 In April 1944, Das Reich took up a new base near the city of Montauban in southern France.
 The location was chosen so that the division could respond quickly to the anticipated Allied invasion of France on either the Atlantic Coast or the Mediterranean Sea.
 In May the division received 37 Panzer IV and 55 Panther tanks, well below the official complement of 62 of each, but a full complement of 30 Sturmgeschütz III assault guns.
 Fuel and truck shortages hampered training and movement and many of the more than 15,000 men in the division were recent recruits and inadequately trained.

 The Allied Normandy landings took place on 6 June 1944.
 On 7 June Das Reich was ordered to move to Normandy to reinforce the German units contesting the Allied invasion.
 An unopposed movement of men and equipment by railroad would have taken three or four days over approximately 700 km.
-However, the option to move by rail had been preempted by the Special Operations Executive (SOE).
+A rail transfer was forestalled by the Special Operations Executive (SOE).
 The rail cars to be used for transporting the tanks and equipment were unguarded.
-In the days before 6 June French operatives of the SOE's Pimento network, headed by Anthony Brooks, sabotaged the rail cars by draining the axle oil and replacing it with an abrasive powder that caused the axles of the cars to seize up.
+In the days before 6 June, French operatives of the SOE's Pimento network, headed by Anthony Brooks, sabotaged the rail cars by draining the axle oil and replacing it with an abrasive powder that caused the axles of the cars to seize up.
 The powder had been parachuted in by SOE.
-The perpetrators of the sabotage were a 16-year-old girl named Tetty, her boyfriend, her 14-year-old sister, and several of their friends.
+The perpetrators of the sabotage were a 16-year-old girl named Tetty, her boyfriend, her 14-year-old sister and several of their friends.